Italian campaign of 1796–1797: Situation of the armies and French plan

 A peculiarity of the French army was the speed of movement dictated by the limited resources available, which forced the soldiers to live at the expense of the occupied territories without the need for long cartloads of food in tow.
 In 1796 the Italian army was made up of approximately 63,000 personnel (compared to 106,000 in 1792), of which however only 37,600 were ready for immediate use, to which could be added the approximately 20,000 soldiers of the Army of the Alps (Armée-des -Alpes).
-These soldiers, however, were demoralized, dispersed along the coastal road from Nice to Savona, and dangerously exposed from the sea to the British ships, from the hills to the Waldensian guerrillas and from the mountains to the Austrian army.
+These soldiers, however, were demoralized, dispersed along the coastal road from Nice to Savona, and dangerously exposed from the sea to the Royal Navy, from the hills to the Waldensian guerrillas and from the mountains to the Austrian army.
 The food ration deficit was chronic, while pay was several months late.
 Some demi-brigades hosted royalist councils and on 25 March 1796 two battalions had mutinied in Nice.

 The plans of the Ministry of War envisaged that the Italian army would have to take possession of the Lombard plain and then continue up to the Adige river where they would go up the valley to cross the Alps after touching Trento, thus ending up in the Tyrol where, together with the general Jean Victor Marie Moreau, coming from the Rhine, would then go on to defeat the Austrian army and conquer Vienna.
 More concretely, the orders written by the War Ministry for Napoleon required him to push into the Milanese area with a secondary attack against Acqui and Ceva so as not to further antagonize the Piedmontese government, whose population was not entirely opposed to revolutionary ideas.
 However, Bonaparte considered the conquest of Piedmont indispensable and insisted so much that the Directory, on 6 March 1796, corrected the orders as follows:

 "The situation requires that [...] we force the enemy to recross the Po, to therefore exert our maximum effort in the direction of Milan.
 It seems that this fundamental operation cannot be undertaken without the French army conquering Ceva as a preliminary move.
 The Directory leaves the commanding general free to begin operations by attacking the enemy in that area and, whether he achieves a complete victory there or the adversary has retreated to Turin, the Directory authorizes him to pursue him and attack him again and also to bomb the capital if circumstances require it.
 After having seized Ceva and having brought the left of the Italian army into the Cuneo area [...] the general [...] will direct his forces towards the Milanese area, essentially against the Austrians.
 He will have to repel the enemy beyond the Po [...] and will try to take possession of the fortresses of Asti and Valenza."